vinaysanga/covid-19-detector/README.md

 ```
 pip3 install -r requirements.txt
 ```
+2. Download 'export.pkl' file using instructions from '.\models\instructions.txt'.
-2. Next, run the project using
+3. Run the project using
 ```
 python app.py
 ```
-3. Click to link shown in terminal to open it into your web browser.
+4. Click to link shown in terminal to open it into your web browser.

 Fin..